Key Takeaways:

 In case you are willing to learn about options trading, click here: Option Trading Made Easy

-You can also use option scans to filter out stocks for trading the next day by using StockEdge web version.
+You can also use the StockEdge web version to use option scans to filter out stocks for trading the next day.